St James' Parish Church, Wetherby: Architecture

-The church is aligned east to west and has a west tower.
-The tower is tall and in two stages with blue clocks in west, north and south faced in deeply-chamfered recesses with hoodmoulds.
-There are three light louvred belfry openings with hoodmoulds.
-The nave and tower are constructed of sandstone and was completed in 1842 in the Gothic revival style.
-The chancel was added in 1877 and a porch was built in the 1990s.
+The church is aligned east-to-west and has a west tower.
+The tower is tall and in two stages with blue clocks in west, north and south faced in deeply-chamfered recesses with hood moulds.
+There are three light louvred belfry openings with hood moulds.
+The nave and tower are constructed of sandstone and were completed in 1842 in the Gothic revival style.
+The chancel was added in 1877, and a porch was built in the 1990s.
 The north side has access to the crypt.
 The south side has the old and new entrances and a rose window.
 The chancel has a lean-to south vestry with exterior shouldered-headed door and a two light window with hood moulds.
-The east window is of five lights and of ornate stained glass, each light divided by shafts while the bays have stepped three-light windows with round-arched hoodmoulds.
+The east window is of five lights and of ornate stained glass, each light divided by shafts while the bays have stepped three-light windows with round-arched hood moulds.

 Pinnacles on the tower were removed in 1939 after they became unsafe.
-They were replaced by cap-stones.
-A porch was added in the 1990s and a ramp providing wheelchair access.
+They were replaced by capstones.
+A porch was added in the 1990s, and a ramp providing wheelchair access.

 A former Sunday School building on Church Street that opened in 1895 is rented to local organisations.
 This is stone built with a pitched welsh-slate roof.